 - It's difficult to keep seed in place long enough for successful germination.
-(See the next step for an outline of growing techniques and seeding options.)

 - Most turf grasses are shallow-rooted and not well adapted for challenging slope conditions.
-(Yes, there are a few exceptions.
-See section 2 of this step-by-step.)

 - Hillside mowing is difficult.
 Mowing accidents occur on slopes, especially inclines over 15 percent.

 - If your mower doesn't have an oil pump, oil may not circulate properly during extended hillside operation.
 The lack of oil can ruin the engine.

 If you live in a fire-prone area, hillside grasses may pose a hazard.
 It can be hard to extinguish flames on steep areas.
 Fire-resistant shrubs and trees may be a better choice.

 There are, however, many types of grass; while typical turfgrass may not be an ideal option there are some grasses that can make the grade.Continue to 2 of 4 below.